-Forest cover inventory reports include forest cover inventory attribute data (e.g., area, number of trees, tree species, tree species percent, damage agents, non-mapped components, etc.) and spatial data (e.g., spatial location, shape of the polygon, etc.) for each polygon in an opening.
+Forest cover inventory reports include attribute data (e.g., area, number of trees, tree species, tree species percent, damage agents, non-mapped components, etc.) and spatial data (e.g., spatial location, shape of the polygon, etc.) for each polygon in an opening.
 They are also referred to as "forest cover polygon reports".

-Forest cover attribute and spatial data are submitted through the ESF, and can be viewed and corrected (attribute data only) in RESULTS.
+Forest cover attribute and spatial data are submitted through the ESF and can be viewed (attribute data only) in RESULTS.

-All polygons within the opening are reported (listed with attributes and located on the map).
-Polygons within the opening that were not surveyed (or treated) are identified and their locations and attributes are included as part of the report, along with the reference year (the year to which the attribute information applies; generally the last time the polygon was treated or surveyed).
+Forest cover submissions and updates are a complete delete and replace.
+All polygons must be submitted whether they are being updated or not.
 Hence, each report for an opening includes: 1) all polygons within all Standards Units (as defined by FPPR s.
-1(1)) for an opening; and, 2) all polygons within the opening that are excluded from Standards Units (i.e., excluded from the NAR per FPPR s.
+1(1)) for an opening; and 2) all polygons within the opening that are excluded from Standards Units (i.e., excluded from the NAR per FPPR s.
 1(2)).
 Where the silviculture and inventory components do not differ, only the polygon and inventory components can be submitted; however, the inventory component also include Total Well-Spaced, Well-Spaced and Free Growing data.